Clinical Assistant Professor

 Learning Design & TechnologyCurriculum and Instruction

 Dr. Wanju Huang is a Clinical Assistant Professor of Learning Design and Technology at Purdue University.
-Prior to joining the LDT program, she was an instructional designer manager at Teaching and Learning Technologies, Purdue Online, where she led a team of instructional designers and video producers for course design and development.
+Prior to joining the LDT program, she was an instructional design manager at Teaching and Learning Technologies, Purdue Online, where she led a team of instructional designers and video producers for course design and development.
 She received her Ph.D. in Curriculum and Instruction (with a concentration in Technology) from University of Illinois at Urbana-Champaign.
 For six years prior to joining Purdue in Fall 2016, she was a lecturer and an instructional designer at Eastern Kentucky University.
 She has taught a variety of undergraduate and graduate courses (e.g., learning theories and instructional design, educational applications of multimedia, statistics, critical thinking, and social intelligence) in face-to-face, blended, and online formats.
 Dr. Huang has published and presented research papers related to online learning and instructional design at national and international conferences.
 Her research interests include: technology for building online communities, online identities and communication, the educational use of augmented reality, and the effectiveness of faculty development programs.

 - Ph.D. —Curriculum & Instruction, University of Illinois at Urbana-Champaign